borland/StockFighterApiClient/README.md

 I've fixed both of those things so SocketRocket could be pulled in nicely without any Objective-C bridging headers, etc.
 Will look at sending those fixes upstream at some point

+# Design / Notes

+The client library is designed to be simple and easy to use.
+As such, methods have descriptive names, and inputs are all just method parameters.
+There's no "command objects" or "transaction objects" or such things as I think they add unneccessary complexity at this level.

+Methods typically will return a response struct which will have public properties for each piece of data, which you can then access.

+Swift exceptions are used for things that might fail in important ways (Network error, unparseable JSON, StockFighter servers return a response).
+They're not used for trivial things (missing JSON element on an otherwise OK response).
+Generally you can just surround your main code with a do/catch and log any exceptions.
+In the normal case you won't get any.

+HTTP requests are done synchronously (they block your calling thread until they return); I may switch this to async in future but to get started synchronous requests are easier.

+**Why write this?**
+- I wanted to try playing StockFighter
+- I wanted to use swift, because I really like swift as a language
+- I wanted to write the library from scratch as a learning/practice exercise
+- It's always nice to put more open source code up online to (hopefully) help other people, and help my Resume/CV in future should I ever need that.

+If you just want to play StockFighter and don't want to code up your own low level networking/protocol code, feel free to use this library.
+It's all under the MIT License so you can pretty much do whatever you'd like with it.

+If you'd rather code your own libraries, good on you!